Cunningham has a variety of internship opportunities

-- Students will need to submit to a pre-employment drug screen and background check.
+- Students will need to submit to a physical with a TB test and background check (requires social security number).

-- Students must possess the physical and emotional strength to effectively and safely manage youth during aggressive or self-harming episodes, and be able to successfully complete training in Therapeutic Crisis Intervention.
+- Students must possess the physical and emotional strength to effectively and safely manage youth during aggressive or self-harming episodes, and be able to successfully complete training and certification in Therapeutic Crisis Intervention.

 - Students must complete a screening and interview process to determine if there is an appropriate internship available at the time of application.

 Handbook: Click HERE

 For more information, please contact: Pat Ege at firstname.lastname@example.org.